senomas/git-auto-rebase/README.md

   - Can optionally attempt to perform the rebase automatically in two phases (fixup first, then reword).
 - **Interactive Confirmation:** Prompts for user confirmation before attempting automatic rebases.
 - **Contextual Awareness (Rebase):** Can request content of specific files _at specific commits_ (with user permission) to improve fixup suggestions.
+- **File Exclusion:** Supports a `.rebase-ignore` file (similar to `.gitignore`) to exclude specific files or patterns from AI analysis for both fixup and reword suggestions.
 - **Safety:** Creates backup branches before attempting automatic rebases.
 Handles automatic abort on failure.
 - **Dockerized:** Runs in a Docker container for a consistent environment.